mparno/fenics-web/source/featured/2011/pdesys.rst

 and then select the appropriate turbulence model and numerics from a predefined library.
 Each turbulence model will then have a main ``PDESystem`` class and a library of possible transient and steady schemes that can be picked at runtime.

+Note that implementing a new problem through ``cbc.pdesys`` generally will not require redefining the variational forms as done above (``Scalar`` and ``NavierStokes``).
+Instead the user will be required to set up a mesh and its boundaries, pick ``PDESystem's`` from modules, initialize and solve.
+In the end this leads to very compact, flexible and, most importantly, reusable code.

 RANS models
 -----------